titasbose2/TechlmaginiaUi/src/assets/blog/what-is-open-template-hub.md

 Thank you so much for all of your support.

-If you have any question about Open Template Hub, please ask without hesitation: [info@opentemplatehub.com](mailto:info@opentemplatehub.com)
+If you have any question about Open Template Hub, please ask without hesitation: [hr@techlmaginia.in](mailto:hr@techlmaginia.in)